Labor and Employment

 Career highlights include:

-- Counseling employers of all sizes on proactive legal compliance strategies and difficult employee relations issues
+- Counseling employers of all sizes in the financial services, retail, social services, manufacturing and health care sectors on proactive legal compliance strategies and difficult employee relations issues

 - Negotiating union contracts in the manufacturing, retail and health care sectors